Mwandigha/ems_mixed/README.md

 ```

 The pvalue suggests that there is sufficient evidence to reject the null hypotheses (no need for a random slope).
-Note that the random intercept model has seven parameters (6 fixed including residual variance and 1 random).
+Note that the random intercept model has seven parameters (6 fixed including residual variance and 1 random effect).
 The random intercept and slope model has an extra two due to the addition of a random slope and covariance parameter between the two random effects.
 As such, caution should be exercised specified adding random effects as the total number of parameters to be estimated may increase substantially to include all pairwise covariances between the random effects specified.

 ```{r eval = FALSE, echo = FALSE}